Untwisting information from Heegaard Floer homology: Introduction

 In Section \ref{sec:obstructions-to-tu_p}, we use invariants coming from Heegaard Floer homology (the Ozsv\'{a}th-Szab\'{o} $\tau$ invariant) and Khovanov homology (the Rasmussen $s$ invariant) to give lower bounds on the $p$-untwisting number for arbitrary $p$ via the following theorem.
-While visiting Mark Powell at the Max Planck Institute, he suggested this theorem and told me an outline of a proof similar to the proof of Powell and coauthors T. Cochran, S. Harvey, and A. Ray that the $\tau$ and $s$ invariants give lower bounds for their bipolar metrics (to appear in a future paper).
+While visiting Mark Powell at the Max Planck Institute, he suggested this theorem and outlined a proof similar to the proof of Powell and coauthors T. Cochran, S. Harvey, and A. Ray that the $\tau$ and $s$ invariants give lower bounds for their bipolar metrics (to appear in a future paper).
 An anonymous referee suggested a simpler approach involving the $4$-genus, detailed in section \ref{sec:obstructions-to-tu_p}.

 \begin{thm} Let $K$ be a knot which can be converted to the unknot via $n$ generalized crossing changes, where for every $i$, the $i$th generalized crossing change is performed on $2p_{i}$ strands.
 Then